hpc-maths/samurai/docs/source/reference/finite_volume_schemes.rst

 Compared to the scalar laplacian code:

 - in the configuration, the :code:`output_field_size` now equals the :code:`field_size`,
-- in the flux fonction, the coefficients for each cell of the stencil are now matrices.
+- in the flux function, the coefficients for each cell of the stencil are now matrices.
   Specifically, they are diagonal matrices with the same coefficients as in the scalar laplacian.

 When :code:`field_size = 1`, the matrix type actually reduces to a scalar type, thus forbidding instructions such as :code:`c[L](i, i)`.